 Licensing and Professional Advancement

 Licensing is an important obligation for civil engineers, as it is required to participate in most government projects.
 Every state in the US has its own certification board that creates and administers licensing requirements for engineers.
-As a national body that oversees examination and certification for engineering disciplines, the National Council of Examiners for Engineering (NCEES) offers a selection of resources regarding certifications and individual state board requirements.
-Since many states require civil engineers to participate in on-going professional development to maintain their license, the NCEES also helps members find qualifying opportunities to hone their professional skills.
+The National Council of Examiners for Engineering (NCEES) is a national body that oversees examination and certification for engineering disciplines.
+It offers a selection of resources regarding certifications and individual state board requirements.
+Many states require civil engineers to participate in on-going professional development to maintain their license.
+The NCEES helps members find qualifying opportunities to hone their professional skills.

 Preparing for a Career

 A Bachelor’s degree is typically required for entry-level employment as a civil engineer, according to the US Bureau of Labor Statistics (BLS).
-Students are advised to seek internship opportunities during their education, as it is a crucial part of their professional development.
+Students are advised to seek internship opportunities during their education.
+It’s a crucial part of their professional development.
 Internships also provide an invaluable practical experience that will be useful for passing licensing and certification exams.